-The Social Security Administration maintains an easily navigable and informative website: www.ssa.gov/retire2.
+The Social Security Administration maintains a fairly easily navigable and informative website: www.ssa.gov/retire2.
 The information below (and much more) may be found on that site.
 Note however that this site often assumes that retirement and collecting benefits begin at the same time, whereas in reality their dates can be chosen independently.

 The Social Security Administration has defined a "full retirement age" that currently varies between 65 and 67 years, depending on a retiree's date of birth.
-Social Security benefits can begin as early as age 62, but benefits are reduced a fraction of a percent for each month before full retirement age.
-Deferring benefits (up to age 70) after you reach full retirement age results in larger payments over your remaining lifetime.
+Social Security benefits can begin as early as age 62 but are reduced a fraction of a percent for each month before full retirement age.
+Deferring them (up to age 70) after you reach full retirement age results in larger payments over your remaining lifetime.
+For example, a retiree with a full retirement age of 66 would receive 75% of full retirement age benefits at 62, but 132% of them if begun at 70.